What Is the Montgomery County House Arrest Program?

 Applying for House Arrest in Montgomery County

-In order to be considered for the House Arrest Program, an individual must fill out the House Arrest application.
+In order to be considered for the House Arrest Program, an individual, through their Montgomery County criminal defense attorney, must fill out the House Arrest application.
 All applicants must submit:

 Letter from person(s) you live with acknowledging that House Arrest/Electronic Monitoring will affect them as well and that they will not jeopardize your success if you are accepted into this program.

 Letter (on letterhead) from your employer acknowledging that House Arrest/Electronic Monitoring will require you to have set work hours (specific start/end times).

 Letter (on letterhead) from your counselor/therapist indicating your status in counseling, and any medication(s) you may be prescribed.

 Letter (on letterhead) from your doctor indicating your medical condition and any required treatment modality; including medication(s) you may be prescribed.

 A letter from your present employer(s) MUST accompany the application.
 This letter MUST include the days and hours you work, your salary, and the willingness of your employer to comply with the restrictions that may be placed upon you while in the House Arrest Program.

 If you are currently in treatment and/or counseling, a letter from your current counselor or doctor MUST be attached to the application.
 This letter should include your diagnosis and current status.